andreaskarman/order-weight-woocommerce/README.txt

 - Adding weight as a sortable column for ”Orders” and ”Products” in WordPress admin interface.
 - Extends the REST API with order weight and weight unit as order properties
 - Displays order weight in the customer dashboard
-- Bulk action to update order weight on historical orders
+- Tool to update the weight on all orders
 - When exporting orders with [WooCommerce Customer / Order / Coupon Export](https://woocommerce.com/products/ordercustomer-csv-export/), order weight is included.

 = Credits =